 The United States taxes based on citizenship.
 France taxes based on residency.
 When a US citizen establishes a household or principal occupation in France, both countries assert taxing rights on the same income.
 The US–France income tax treaty provides tiebreaker rules to resolve competing residency claims, but the treaty does not eliminate US filing obligations for US citizens.

-France applies the following criteria simultaneously.
-Meeting any one of them is sufficient to establish French tax domicile.
+Article 4B establishes three statutory criteria for French tax domicile.
+Meeting any one of them is sufficient to establish French tax residency for the applicable period.

 | Criterion | Description |